kieranjwhite/CPI-II/README.md

 * src/com/hourglassapps/cpi_ii/report/Queryer.java.
 An instance of this class populates the poems/results directory during report generation.
 The search() method of this class is invoked for each line in the Conductus.
-It is passed two arguments: the line from the poem and name of the directory to save a Javascript file (called links.js) of results data.
+It is passed two arguments: the line from the poem and name of the directory in which to save a Javascript file (called links.js) of results data.

-A Lucene query is created from the Line instance and the Lucene index that was created while downloading URLs from Bing's result is searched.
+A Lucene query is instantiated from the Line instance and the Lucene index that was created while downloading URLs from Bing's result is searched.
 The following results data is saved to the links.js file for each document in the order of document's rank in the results list: document title, path to local copy the document and a list of absolute start-end character offsets corresponding to query phrase matches within the document.

 -------------------------------------------------------